marmelab/react-admin/packages/ra-data-graphql/README.md

 });
 ```

-You can pass any options supported by the [ApolloClient](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) contructor with the addition of `uri` which can be specified so that we create the network interface for you.
+You can pass any options supported by the [ApolloClient](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) constructor with the addition of `uri` which can be specified so that we create the network interface for you.

 You can also supply your own [ApolloClient](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) instance directly with: